- Interesting Sources

 This is an important bibliographic database of citations to the agricultural literature, and is produced by the National Agricultural Library, USDA.
-Includes material whose full text is available online in the National Agricultural Library Digital Repository.
+Includes material whose full text is available online in the National Agricultural Library Digital Collections

 Atlas of the Flora of New England